 European vs. American Dishwashers

 - American dishwashers have a large capacity.
-The door will protrude 2-3 inches from a 24’’ deep cabinet to accommodate a greater capacity than many American-style models, if you want to put a panel on your dishwasher, an American-style model will look best installed in an island or a deeper than 24’’ cabinet
+The door will protrude 2-3 inches from a 24’’ deep cabinet to accommodate a greater capacity than many European-style models.
+If you want to put a panel on your dishwasher, an American-style model will look best installed in an island or a deeper than 24’’ cabinet

 - Many American dishwashers have a hard food disposer.
 This disposer is designed to get rid of large food particles on your dishes for easy maintenance.
-However, many of the higher-end American models are adding the filter system to compete with the quiet ratings of the European models
+However, KitchenAid added the filter system to compete with the quiet ratings of the European models

 - American dishwashers use a heated dry cycle.
 The heated dry cycle is a coil at the bottom of the dishwasher designed to heat the air inside the dishwasher to dry the dishes